 - To understand that the Tagliatela College of Engineering is one component of the teaching/learning environment and to offer support for other programs within the University

-The Tagliatela College of Engineering consists of four operational units as follows:
+The Tagliatela College of Engineering consists of five operational units as follows:

-- The Department of Chemistry and Chemical Engineering (Ch/ChE)
+- The Department of Chemistry and Chemical Engineering (CCE)

-- The Department of Electrical and Computer Engineering and Computer Science (EE/CEN/CS)
+- The Department of Engineering and Applied Science Education (EASE)

-- The Department of Industrial, System, and Multidisciplinary Engineering (ISME)
+- The Department of Electrical and Computer Engineering and Computer Science (ECEC)

-- The Department of Mechanical, Civil, and Environmental Engineering (MCEE)
+- The Department of Mechanical and Industrial Engineering (MIE)

 Further information concerning each operational unit, its mission and goals, its faculty and its program offerings is given below.

 The bachelor’s degree programs in chemical, civil, computer, electrical, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
-The bachelor’s degree program in computer science is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (CAC/ABET), www.abet.org.
+The bachelor’s degree program in computer science is accredited by the Computing Accreditation Commission of ABET, www.abet.org.

 Responsibility for the curricular content of academic programs resides with the faculty in each of the academic units.
 Each academic program is managed by a program coordinator who is the students’ primary point of contact for programrelated inquiries.
 Each of the college’s academic programs is listed under its departmental affiliation.